 Over the years the chorus have staged many shows, including a memorable one in 2015 when we hosted a visit from the 2013 International Chorus Champions, Toronto Northern Lights.

-There have been 5 Musical Directors since the formation of Grand Central Chorus - John Grant, Mark Burnip, Kevan Liebling, Rob Barber and now the irrepressible and inspirational Zac Booles.
+There have been 7 Musical Directors since the formation of Grand Central Chorus - John Grant, Mark Burnip, Kevan Liebling, Rob Barber, Zac Booles and now the current joint directors, Richard Curtis and Mark Soave.